All About Sherrill

 As well as being grateful for my business achievements over the years I’m immensely proud of my children.

 Ashlea, from a young child, came to all my face painting events and eventually started working for me as a face painter.
 She was also the lead hostess for me at Once Upon a Party and took charge of all the events as my number one Princess.
 Overtime she became an internationally recognised Face Painting artist and has amassed some 95 thousand combined followers on her Facebook, Instagram and YouTube.
 Some of her tutorials have racked up over one million views on her YouTube channel.
-Do go check her out and view some of the amazing Face painting tutorials that she has on YouTube … (AshleaHenson)
+Do go check her out and view some of the amazing Face painting tutorials that she has on YouTube … (AshleaHenson).
+She now helps out at Polly Dolly HQ.

 My son Asa went to university and trained in teaching.
 He is now deputy head for the PE department in a private independent school in Southampton, Hampshire.